 Ch 15, problems 2, 6ade (by hand), 9 (using SPSS), 14, 24 (by hand).
-For problem 9, after finding the correlation for the data in the book (EXTRA STEP), change the correlation substantially by adding an outlier (make up the data for this person).
-Hand in annotated printouts for both original and modified data sets (identify which is which, and write down the data for the outlier you added), including an explanation of results in APA format.
+For problem 9, after finding the correlation for the data in the book (\EXTRA STEP\), change the correlation substantially by adding an outlier (make up the data for this person).
+Hand in annotated printouts for both original and modified data sets (identify which is which, and write down the data for the outlier you added), including an explanation of results (APA-style summary).
 Explain on the modified printout what you learned from the exercise about the possible impact of a single case on correlation.